DataDog/serverless-plugin-datadog/README.md

 #### To Enable and Configure a Recommended Serverless Monitor

-To create a serverless monitor, you must use its respective serverless monitor ID in addition to passing in the API key and Application key in the `serverless.yml` file.
+To create a serverless monitor, you must use its respective serverless monitor ID.
+Note that you must also set the `monitorApiKey` and `monitorAppKey` (separately from `apiKey`).
 If you’d like to further configure the specific parameter values for a recommended monitor, you can directly define parameters below the serverless monitor ID.
 Parameters not specified under a recommended monitor will use the default recommended value.
-At this time, the query parameters for recommended monitors cannot be overriden or customized.
+At this time, the query parameters for recommended monitors cannot be overridden or customized.
+Any custom queries will be overriden by the defined recommended query.
 As such, the critical threshold value and query for recommended monitors will default to the recommended monitor.
 For further documentation on monitor parameters, see the [Datadog Monitors API](https://docs.datadoghq.com/api/latest/monitors/#create-a-monitor).
 You can directly update a monitor by changing the parameter values.
 To delete a monitor, remove the monitor from the `serverless.yml` template.

+Monitor creation occurs after the function is deployed.
+In the event that a monitor is unsuccessfully created, the function will still be successfully deployed.

 ##### To create a recommended monitor with the default values
 Define the appropriate serverless monitor ID without specifying any parameter values